ietf-wg-cellar/matroska-specification/index.md

 The table found below is now generated from the "source" of the Matroska specification.
 This [XML file](https://github.com/Matroska-Org/foundation-source/blob/master/spectool/specdata.xml) is also used to generate the semantic data used in libmatroska and libmatroska2\.
 We encourage anyone to use and monitor its changes so your code is spec-proof and always up to date.

 Note that versions 1, 2 and 3 have been finalized.
 Version 4 is currently work in progress.
-There may be further additions to v4.
+There MAY be further additions to v4.

+# Notations and Conventions

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://tools.ietf.org/html/rfc2119).

 ### Basis in EBML